Accenture/openathon-2019-react/labs/lab-testing/README.md

 ## Creating my first Unit Test
-Create `Menu.test.js` file in the same folder as `Menu.js`.
+Create `Menu.test.js` file in the same folder as `Menu.jsx` (in our project, `source/components/Menu`).
 This file will be used to write the different tests that Jest is going to execute for us.

 Add the next code where the main point is to import our Menu component `import Menu from './Menu';` and remember that **a unit test _tests_ an isolated portion of code, not the application**.